youssefelmasry2/SpeechRecognition/README.md

 - Audio recording functionality to capture sound input.
 - Bandpass filter to isolate and enhance specific frequency bands.
 - Integration with a Speech Recognition API for converting spoken words to text.
-- Simple and intuitive user interface.
+- Simple and easy to use

 ## How to Use